jeffbass/imagenode/docs/nodehealth.rst

 - Communications with imagehub via imagezmq OK
 - Before starting imagenode.py, check that no imagenode.py is already running
-- Check that some processes take "normal" amount of time; sometimes ssh takes 45 seconds to respond; indicates issues like marginal SD card
+- Check that some processes take "normal" amount of time; sometimes ssh takes longer to respond; indicates issues like marginal SD card
 - On RPi, check integrity of SD card occasionally (how?)

 **imagenode** Recovery Options